MercersKitchen/BYOD/README.md

 2. Create USB Installation Key
 .
 Install WINDOWS
 .
-Update Drives (Especially All Internet Connection Drivers) .
+Update Drives (Especially All Internet Connection Drivers)
+  - Note: Display driver can be an issues; also manually install additional issues as needed .
 Windows Update (repeat as necessary)
 .
 Install additional programs as needed (copy all .exe files to Downloads Folder first using USB) .
 Ensure all BIOS Settings Correct